New York City fires more than 1,000 workers over vaccine mandate - NewsBreak

 The city sent notices in late January to up to 4,000 workers, saying they had to show proof they got at least two doses of the vaccine or else they’d lose their jobs.
 Three-quarters of those workers had already been on leave without pay for months, having missed an earlier deadline for getting vaccinated in order to stay on the job.

-Mayor Eric Adams’ office said hundreds of workers produced proof of their vaccines or got the shots after being notified they would be fired.I’ve recovered from omicron.
-How long will my immunity last?
+Mayor Eric Adams’ office said hundreds of workers produced proof of their vaccines or got the shots after being notified they would be fired.LIST: Where can you get a COVID-19 vaccine in Alabama?

 “City workers served on the front lines during the pandemic, and by getting vaccinated, they are, once again, showing how they are willing to do the right thing to protect themselves and all New Yorkers,” Adams said in a statement.
 “Our goal was always to vaccinate, not terminate, and city workers stepped up and met the goal placed before them.”